Sky help, issues and complaints

 Late payment can lead to your service being restricted until payment is received or a payment plan is set-up.
 Sky can help you with this if you contact them.
 The help Sky can offer depends on a number of factors, including the frequency of late payments and whether you already have a payment plan in place.
 Whatever your situation, it is a good idea to contact Sky.

-Sky offer various self-service options on its website, including the ability to make smaller payments throughout the month.
+Sky offers various self-service options on its website, including the ability to make smaller payments throughout the month.
 This can be a good way to help you budget.

 If you think you have been overcharged